mnr/writing-wip/Do-Ye0n_lives_on.md

 "Yes, I have." agrees Do-Ye0n.
 "I believe I've been quite successful.
 Are you saying I haven't been performing to expectations?"

 "No," she responds.
 "I'm saying you're doing illegal things and Alpha60 can't be seen as hosting those activities.
 We're under investigation for illegal corporate penetrations, several of which are from you.
+I'm saying you're being arrested for felony espionage."

+"I'm sorry," says Do-Ye0n.
+"I've been doing what you asked me to do.
+I found vulnerable data warehouses and pointed it out to the owners of that data.
+That's what penetrative testing is."

+"That's one interpretation," she replies.
+"But it's an illegal interpretation.
+Here at Alpha60, we pride ourselves on making the world safe from hackers and other miscreants while maintaining an ethically spotless profile."

+"You've seen everything I've been working on," states Do-Ye0n.
+He leans forward and the two security guards take a step closer.
+"You've encouraged everything I've done.
+How can you suddenly tell me I'm unethical?"

-I'm saying you're being arrested for felony espionage.
-These gentlemen will escort you out of the building and to a detention facility.
+"We've determined you were acting alone and without sufficient supervision from your manager.
+He was fired this morning," she says.
+"These officers will escort you out of the building and to a detention facility."

 Do-Ye0n looks at the security guards and realizes these aren't security guards - they are police.
 One of them presents him with zip-tie handcuffs.
 The other helps him to his feet, using gentle restraining force, and turns him around to clamp his wrists behind his back.

 ------------------------------------------------------------------------

-The back seat of this police transport could be padded, but Do-Ye0n appreciates it should to be easy to clean.
+The back seat of this police transport could be padded.
+Through his agitation, Do-Ye0n appreciates the hard plastic.
 Cushions would be absorbent and saturated with pee and vomit.
 Without cushions, everything is visible and sanitary.

 It's a short ride to the station and a shorter trip through booking.
 He doesn't have pockets so he doesn't have to empty them.
 His visor is placed in a lock box and secured with a scan of his retina.
 It's safe until later.

+He's a bit faint.
+Maybe it's the power drink wearing off and missing lunch.
+Maybe.

-The door opens into a small hall, reminiscent of Alpha60's elevator lobby.
+His guard escorts him into a small hall, reminiscent of Alpha60's elevator lobby.
 One door is open, the other five are closed.
 It's obvious where he is to go.
 The room is empty, the wall is a display large enough to show a life-size woman.
 She might be artificial; Do-Ye0n doesn't care.

 "Hello Do-Ye0n.
 I'm Yvette and I'll be your case manager."
 She smiles but otherwise avoids the gestures used to reassure humans.
 "Standardized sentencing dictates bail for your situation at 20% of your current salary plus benefits.
 Do you already have a chosen bail supplier?"